amckinney/terraform-provider-vellum/CONTRIBUTING.md

 # Terraform Provider

+- Other names for `base`?
+- Add package documentation

 ## Package Structure

 The generated SDK is deposited in the `internal/vellum` package, whereas the Terraform-specific code is